fkirc/secure-zip-notes/simplefilesync/README.md

 # Simple File Sync

-``SimpleFileSync`` is an Android library that enables to easily synchronize individual files with Google Drive or Dropbox.
+``SimpleFileSync`` is an Android library that enables to easily synchronize individual files with Dropbox.

 ``SimpleFileSync`` provides synchronization in both directions, that is: It either uploads or downloads files.
 The direction depends on the timestamps.